MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 1. [Structure the organizational data](#structure-the-organizational-data) – For your data to validate successfully, you need to first structure it correctly in the .csv file that you upload.
 1. [Upload the organizational data file](#upload-the-organizational-data-file) – After your .csv file is ready, you upload it to the advanced insights app where, after validation and processing, it becomes available for analysis.

-### Step 1 - identify trends that you want to analyze
+### Step 1 - Identify trends that you want to analyze

 To know what organizational data to extract, you first need to decide what workplace trends you want to learn about.
 For example, in an upcoming analysis, you may want to examine collaboration across different employee segments, or groups.
 You need to first define these groups, which you can do in various ways: